-(S-90) Contracting officers shall comply with the following:
+(S-90) Contracting officers and ordering officers shall comply with the following:

 (1) Complete and submit a DD Form 2579 for all acquisitions over $10,000 (See 19.202(S-92) for exceptions);

-(2) Office of Small Business Programs and SBA PCR (when applicable) approval on the DD Form 2579/AP should be obtained prior to making a public release, including communication with the SBA, indicating the government’s decision on the method of acquisition, e.g., Full and Open, Small Business Set-Aside, 8(a) Program or Sole Source;
+(2) OSBP and SBA PCR (when applicable) concurrence on the DD Form 2579/AP should be obtained prior to making a public release, including communication with the SBA, indicating the government’s decision on the method of acquisition, e.g., Full and Open, Small Business Set-Aside, 8(a) Program or Sole Source;

-(3) Set-asides to Small Business, HUBZone Small Business, Service-Disabled Veteran-Owned Small Business, 8(a) Program participants and Women-Owned/Economically Disadvantaged Women-Owned Small Business shall be considered first when placing orders against a Federal Supply Schedule (FSS) to facilitate meeting the Department of Defense (DoD) Small Business goals;
+(3) Set-asides to Small Business, HUBZone Small Business, Service-Disabled Veteran-Owned Small Business, 8(a) Program participants and Women-Owned/Economically Disadvantaged Women-Owned Small Business shall be considered first, prior to consideration of full and open competition, to facilitate meeting the DISA and Department of Defense (DoD) Small Business goals;

 (4) Where practicable, divide quantities of supplies or services into small lots to permit offers on quantities less than the total requirement to encourage small business participation;